11 Premier League players you won't believe never made the PFA Team of the Year

 Reina never made a PFA Team of the Year despite winning the Premier League Golden Glove three years in a row

 Reina is a paradox.
-The follicly-challenged goalkeeper has a collection of winners’ medals that he barely earned (in Spain’s three consecutive international tournament triumphs, he played once), yet he was a superb glovesman who could’ve won more.
+The follicly-challenged goalkeeper has a collection of winners’ medals that he barely earned (in Spain’s three consecutive international tournament triumphs, he played once), yet he was a superb glovesman who could have won more.

 To add insult to injury, Reina never made a PFA Team of the Year despite winning the Premier League Golden Glove three years in a row.
 Even with 57 clean sheets between 2005/06 and 2007/08, Reina lost the popular vote to Newcastle’s Shay Given, then Manchester United’s Edwin van der Sar, then Portsmouth’s David James.
 The guy couldn't catch a break.

 The Ghanaian midfielder was integral to Mourinho’s first Blues side and even received several Ballon d’Or nominations